LAPIS-Lazurite/LazuriteGraph/win32/readme.md

-xml for launch4j
+xml file for launch4j to make exe file.

-rxserial.dll and rxpararell.dll are serial library.
-need to install java/jre/bin